numbworks/NW.WIDJobs/docs/Documentation-NW.WIDJobsClient.md

 ## Getting started

-Once you downloaded the application, open a command prompt (such as Windows Terminal) and navigate to the application folder.
+Once you have downloaded the application, open a command prompt (such as Windows Terminal) and navigate to the application folder.

 The following commands will provide information about each `Command`, `Sub Command` and `Option`: